Head-On Collisions

 If you are ever in a situation in which a head-on collision is possible, you should avoid it to whatever extent you can.
 On some Michigan highways, steel wire cable has been installed to try to avoid having these crashes at high speeds.
 Running into the cables can cause some minor to moderate injuries.
 However, a head-on collision can be fatal.

-Head-on crashes are often the result of negligence, such as when someone is driving the wrong way, using excessive speed, or getting distracted while driving.
+Head-on crashes are often the result of negligence, such as when someone is driving the wrong way, using excessive speed, getting distracted while driving, or under the influence of drugs or alcohol.
 On some occasions, it may be the result of negligence by the government or a construction company that has failed to appropriately warn the public about roadwork, which leads to a driver not realizing that he or she is going the wrong direction on a one-way road.

 In all car accidents in Michigan, which is a no-fault state, an injured person turns first to his or her own insurer to recover PIP benefits for certain economic losses.
 However, in most cases, head-on collisions result in threshold injuries that allow a victim to sue an at-fault driver for noneconomic losses, such as pain and suffering, emotional distress, and loss of consortium.
 The plaintiff typically will need to establish negligence by proving the defendant's duty of care, a breach of duty, causation, and damages.